crypto-chassis/cryptochassis-data-api-docs/README.md

 time_seconds,bid_price_bid_size|...,ask_price_ask_size|...
 1594512000,9234.05_2.20765974|...,9234.98_2|...

-If there is a gap in "time_seconds", it means that the market depth snapshot at that moment is the same (up to depth 10) as the previous moment.
+If there is a gap in "time_seconds", it means that the market depth snapshot at that moment is the same as the previous moment.

 ### Quote
 ```